So…just how much does a music video cost?

 These two go hand in hand – the more you want to happen in the video, the more budget you need.

-For bands, a performance in a good location, hire in some interesting lighting, perhaps a track and dolly for additional camera movement, is enough to showcase you in action without breaking the bank.
+For bands, a performance in a good location, get in some interesting lighting and perhaps a Ronin or Movi for some steadicam-style additional camera movement and this will all work together to showcase you in action without breaking the bank.
 It can be done in a day and shot with a small crew as mentioned above.
-The video would be shot in HD as standard these days but if you can budget for it, raise the production values up to shooting on 4K with a RED or an Alexa.
+The video would be shot in HD as standard these days but if you can budget for it, raise the production values up to shooting on 4K on our Blackmagic URSA Mini 4.6K or hire in a RED or an Alexa.
 This gives an image which is 4 times the size of HD and allows for a richer grade on the picture.

 Of course this can be developed further – particularly for solo acts – by utilising multiple locations to add more visual variety to the video and to enhance the production values of the video.
 Locations can be expensive to hire so if you can obtain the usage of locations via friends or colleagues, with little to no charge, then go for it.
 It can only benefit the video!

-Still from the Talitha Giusti music video performance.
+Still from the ‘Crave Me’ dance music performance video

 A storyline – or narrative – is always an option for the video – it can be loosely based around the song lyrics or themes of the song or it can be a totally literal visual interpretation or have absolutely nothing to do with the lyrics or it could just be simple, plain visuals to accompany the music.